-Provides 2- and 3-stage cooking at 6 different power levels.
+Provides two- and three-stage cooking at six different power levels.
 Grab-and-go handles are stylish and versatile.
 Stainless steel front ensures the microwave oven will maintain its appearance for an extended period of time.
 Easily accommodates dinner plates, large casserole dishes, glass bowls, coffee mugs, and other common kitchenware.

 Timer doesn't always work properly.
 Beeps multiple times when food is done, which may be annoying to some users.

 Offers 1,250 watts of power for fast cooking.
-Only weighs about 8 pounds.
-Touch-button control panel and 4-digit display provide a sleek, modern look.
-1-touch sensor cook and reheat offer added convenience.
+Only weighs about eight pounds.
+Touch-button control panel and four-digit display provide a sleek, modern look.
+One-touch sensor cook and reheat offer added convenience.
 Quick-minute timer lets you set cooking and reheating times in single-minute intervals.